-In a previous post, we have discussed how traditional, interruptive sales and marketing tactics, such as cold calling, are not working as effectively anymore in the manufacturing sector.
+In a previous post, we discussed how traditional, interruptive sales and marketing tactics, such as cold calling, are not working as effectively anymore in the manufacturing sector.

 According to a Content Marketing Institute Survey, 85% of manufacturers that use content marketing (to some degree) identified the following benefits: